Trump pal Stone now recalls meeting with Russian about Clinton dirt

 They are raising questions about whether his approach to the Trump campaign was a set-up by the FBI, something for which, at the moment, there is no evidence.

-Stone also wondered to NBC News how Mueller "has copies of my text messages if not through an illegal FISA warrant.
-I have filed a notice of my intention to bring a lawsuit against the government for a civil rights and right to privacy violation to get to the bottom of that question."
+Stone also wondered to NBC News how Mueller "has copies of my text messages if not through an illegal FISA warrant," adding that he had filed a notice of his intention to sue the government "for a civil rights and right-to-privacy violation to get to the bottom of that question."

 The government uses a variety of methods to obtain communications pertinent to an investigation, including grand jury subpoenas, national security letters and court orders from both criminal and national security judges.